 (Insert the Hallelujah Chorus here.)

-And our old-fashioned kitchen radio dial is already set on the Constant Christmas station.
-There's nothing like carols in the kitchen while my fingers shape pie dough and I'm gazing out on a snowy field laced with trees.
-So I will bake treats and sing along with the radio.
+And our old-fashioned kitchen radio dial is set on the Constant Christmas station, for there's nothing like carols in the kitchen while my fingers shape pie dough and I'm gazing out on a snowy field laced with trees.

 At Thanksgiving, Tom, Naomi and I discussed a money limit for each other, a lower one than ever, citing also that creativity is good and if we can make things or find gifts for free, well, so much the better.
 So look-out online credit card--you will be on a diet this December.